ha-china/.github/profile/README.md

   - All content is open source and free to use, with no commercial operations involved.
 - 💰 **Nonprofit**
   - It is strictly prohibited to use any public resources provided by this organization for commercial profit.
-  - We are a group of Home Assistant enthusiast volunteers, dedicated to providing a safe, stable, and efficient Home Assistant platform for users in China and around the world.
+  - We are a group of Home Assistant enthusiast volunteers, dedicated to providing a safe, stable, and efficient Home Assistant platform for users in China.
   - Some open-source projects are also suitable for global users.
 Everyone is welcome to participate and communicate.

 🌐 **Official Website**: [https://www.hasscn.top](https://www.hasscn.top)